EgoMoose/Articles/3d triangles/3D triangles.md

 print(cf.lookVector, -back); -- lookVector's the front facing direction so -back == cf.lookVector
 ```

-However, before we even talk about how we’re going to get the right, up, and back vectors let’s first talk about how we’re going to get the position which is pretty straightforward with some simple vector math.
-Even though a wedge isn’t a rectangle it’s still positioned as such.
+However, before we even talk about how we’re going to get the right, up, and back vectors, let’s first talk about how we’re going to get the position, which is pretty straightforward with some simple vector math.
+Even though a wedge isn’t a rectangle, it’s still positioned as such.
 That means the position we want for each wedge is the mid-way point across each right triangle’s hypotenuse.

 ![img4](imgs/img4.png)